cognitedata/oryx/README.md

                 |> first

             func
 ```
-It turns out that we can simplify this even further using [η-conversion](https://wiki.haskell.org/Eta_conversion).
-Thus
-dropping `ctx` and eventually `next` as well:
+One really amazing thing with Oryx is that we can simplify this complex function using [η-conversion](https://wiki.haskell.org/Eta_conversion).
+Thus dropping both `ctx` and `next`, making composition into a basic functional compose that we alias using the fish operator (`>=>`):

 ```fs
     let compose = second >> first